What is the MD&A section of financial reporting?

 Results of Operations

 When discussing the results of operations, the management must focus on unusual events or transactions and any significant economic changes that have affected income from continuing operations.
 They must explain any known trends or uncertainties that have had or that they expect to have a favorable or unfavorable impact on the net revenues from operations.
-In case the company has experienced a rise in sales or revenues compared to previous periods, they must explain the degree to which the increase is attributable to a price increase or introduction of a new product or service, or to some other factor(s).
+In case the company has experienced a significant rise in sales or revenues compared to previous periods, they must explain the degree to which the increase is attributable to a price increase, introduction of a new product or service, or to some other factor(s).

 Critical Accounting Estimates

-The SEC encourages companies to give a full explanation of their accounting policies in the MD&A. This helps the investors to understand the effects of the accounting policies, the judgments made when applying the policies, and the likelihood of a material difference in the reported results if the company applied different assumptions.
-For example, a company may explain their adherence to FIFO or LIFO.
+The SEC encourages companies to give a full explanation of their accounting policies in the MD&A. This helps investors to understand the effects of the accounting policies, the judgments made when applying the policies, and the likelihood of a material difference in the reported results if the company applied different assumptions.
+For example, a company may explain its adherence to FIFO or LIFO inventory accounting.
 In the past, SEC staff have acknowledged that the quality of disclosure of critical accounting policies by public companies has been unsatisfactory.
 Therefore, public companies should make full disclosures of their critical accounting policies in the MD&A to help investors understand the company’s performance.

 Thank you for reading CFI’s guide to the MD&A. To learn more and advance your financial knowledge and career, see the following free CFI resources: